MCT-master/mct-master.github.io/_posts/2020-10-16-joni-creepy-voice-in-zoom.md

 ![Processing](/assets/image/2020-10-16-joni-processing_1.jpg)

 The first attempt at working with this version of FaceOSC failed.
 The sound did not come as I trained my facial expression.
-This version of facial expression capture is a very tricky one if I am not good at separate the movements of my e.g. eyebrows and eye movements, or if my mouths are big enough (big enough to sip a shot of Jägermeister), I am not able to train proper data in Wekinator.
+This version of facial expression capture is a very tricky one if I am not good at separate the movements of my e.g. eyebrows and eye movements, or if my mouth is not big enough (big enough to sip a shot of Jägermeister), I am not able to train proper data in Wekinator.

 So, I discovered another version of FaceOSC with 14 inputs.
 The setup on Wekinator was way easier than the first one, see below: